- News Brief

 Contributors, consultants and associates do not necessarily subscribe to all the views expressed by Ekklesia, or vice versa.

-Those who have contributed to the daily news briefing periodically include Stephen Brown, Anna Clark, John Cooper, Mike Crockett, Hazel Southam, Fran Race, Gary Hopkins, Mark Porthouse, Jordan Tchilingirian and Ed Thornton.
-We are grateful to the reporting team of Ecumenical News International, a noted independent world news service, whose material we syndicate alongside other global sources.
-A significant number of stories are also contributed by the Ekklesia co-directors and associate directors - these are not bylined.
+Those who have contributed to the daily news briefing periodically include Stephen Brown, Anna Clark, John Cooper, Mike Crockett, Hazel Southam, Fran Race, Gary Hopkins, Mark Porthouse and Ed Thornton.
+A significant number of stories are also contributed by the Ekklesia co-directors and associates - these are not bylined.